Fudan-iGEM/2024-wiki/src/human-practices.md

 Inspired by Professor Zhang Lin, we aimed to enhance the hardware design for treating industrial nickel wastewater from an industrial perspective.

-On September 10, during our visit to the Suzhou Yisibei pilot equipment workshop, we discussed the general structure of industrial processing equipment with technical experts.
+On September 10, during our visit to the Suzhou CPS pilot equipment workshop, we discussed the general structure of industrial processing equipment with technical experts.
 We focused on chromatography columns and used this as a basis for designing [MINERAL](/fudan/description/) project hardware suitable for industrial environments.

 <div style="text-align: center;" id="fig32">
     <img src="https://static.igem.wiki/teams/5115/ihp-zm/8-15-visit-gem-victory-4.jpg" style='width:100%'>
     <div>
-          <span style="color: gray">Figure 6.3.2 Visit GEM Victory 4</span>
+          <span style="color: gray">Figure 6.3.2 Pollution Monitoring Center</span>
       <br><br>
     </div>
 </div>

 We also considered MINERAL project's placement after preliminary alkaline treatment of nickel-polluted wastewater, as it could achieve treatment precision that alkaline methods cannot, while effectively recovering nickel ions.

 <br>

-### 6.4 Feedback from CPS experts
+### 6.4 Feedback from CPS experts (The Second Meeting)

 <div style="text-align: center;" id="fig33">
     <img src="https://static.igem.wiki/teams/5115/ihp-zm/9-30-online-discuss-with-cps.png" style='width:100%'>
     <div>
-          <span style="color: gray">Figure 6.4 Online Meeting with CPS</span>
+          <span style="color: gray">Figure 6.4 The Second Online Meeting with CPS</span>
       <br><br>
     </div>
 </div>